annkissam/common_graphql_client/README.md

 # CommonGraphqlClient

 An Elixir libary for generating GraphQL clients.
 Adapters are provided for both HTTP (using [HTTPoison](https://github.com/edgurgel/httpoison)) and WebSockets (using [AbsintheWebSocket](https://github.com/annkissam/absinthe_websocket)).
-Both adapters support GraphQL queries, whereas Websockets are required for subscriptions.
+Both adapters support GraphQL queries, whereas WebSockets are required for subscriptions.

 ## Documentation